 7. Learn Music Theory

 For instrumentalists, reading sheet music or tabs is another skill worth developing.
 These notations serve as universal languages that allow musicians to communicate ideas, perform consistently, and understand compositions at a deeper level.
 On traditional instruments like piano and violin, reading standard notation is invaluable, while guitarists or bassists may prefer tablature to start.
-Whichever path you choose, this ability to read and interpret music opens up a world of possibilities for learning new pieces, playing in ensembles, or experimenting with your own work.
+Whichever path you choose, this ability to read and interpret music opens a world of possibilities for learning new pieces, playing in ensembles, or experimenting with your own work.

 It’s important to approach music theory as a gradual, exploratory process.
 Start by connecting concepts to the music you already love.
 If a chord progression sparks your interest, play through variations and see how they transform the feeling of a song.
 If a melody catches your attention, analyze the scale it comes from and try to build your own.
 By combining curiosity with practical application, music theory will become an exciting and empowering aspect of your musical growth.
 Remember, mastery is a lifelong pursuit—embrace patience and enjoy the discovery.